K1wao/cat/README.md

-Simple arch "auto" system update and clean up script (idk what im doing)
+I dont know what im doing but guess what...

+Cats are cool!